Disney World vacations are a right-of-passage for many American families, but goodness knows they can be pricey!

-Speaking of meals, there are a few ways to save money on food a Disney World.
+Speaking of meals, there are a few ways to save money on food at Disney World, especially if you’re debating whether or not the Disney Dining Plan is worth it.
 For starters, Disney does allow guests to bring backpacks into the theme parks and also does allow you to bring food and non-alcoholic beverages into the park.

 With this in mind, it may make sense to pack some non-perishable snacks and lunch items in your luggage to enjoy at the park (or simply buy some food supplies in and around Disney World, or have them shipped directly to your resort).
 I also recommend packing a refillable water bottle for those hot, humid days.
 You can get free water refills at any Disney counter service restaurant (just ask at the counter).
 This is a smart alternative to buying those pricey spring water bottles they sell throughout the park.

 Food at Disney World is costly.
 Either come prepared with your own food, or be prepared to pay more for the Disney Dining Plan or out-of-pocket.

 The best time to take Disney vacations is during the off-season.
 Not only are lines shorter and dining reservations easier to make, but the off-season is also the time when Disney runs special promotions and resorts offer their lowest rates of the year.

 While Disney frequently changes their pricing based on demand, you can almost always count on higher rates during holiday periods, peak periods (which typically coincide with special events and school vacations), and on weekends.

 As for the least expensive and least crowded seasons, the weekdays, January through mid-February (excluding the MLK holiday), and from the end of August until early December (excluding Labor Day, Columbus Day, Veterans Day, and Thanksgiving week) are your best bets.
 I especially love to visit during September and October because the weather is perfect, the crowds are lighter than normal, and the resort rates are usually less expensive.